kyma-project/kyma/docs/tracing/02-01-tracing.md

 ---

 The Jaeger-based tracing component provides the necessary functionality to collect and query traces.
 Both operations may occur at the same time.
-This way inspect specific traces using the Jaeger UI, while Jaeger takes care of proper trace collection and storage in parallel.
+This way you inspect specific traces using the Jaeger UI, while Jaeger takes care of proper trace collection and storage in parallel.
 See the diagram for details:

 ![Tracing architecture](./assets/tracing-architecture.svg)